 Inscripta announced its first CRISPR enzyme, CRISPR-MAD7, in December and is giving away the enzyme for commercial, academic, or R&D use.
 Inscripta charges a fee for reselling the enzyme itself, for certain high-value applications, and for custom enzyme development.
 CRISPR Cas9, a widely publicized CRISPR enzyme, is already free to academic researchers, so providing the enzyme for commercial development is what’s new here.
 Further, Ness says that the royalties charged in relevant cases are below the industry standard.

-Startup companies using CRISPR and other gene editing tools include Caribou Biosciences, which was founded by one of the inventors of CRIPSR Cas-9, is developing waxy corn; Calyxt that’s developing canola oil with a healthier fat composition and wheat with more fiber; AgGenetics, which is developing heat-resistant cattle with lighter-colored fur, and Benson Hill Biosystems (BHB) that has developed a completely new tool — CRISPR 3.0.
+Startup companies using CRISPR and other gene editing tools include Caribou Biosciences, which was founded by one of the inventors of CRIPSR Cas-9, is developing waxy corn; Calyxt that’s developing canola oil with a healthier fat composition and wheat with more fiber, and Benson Hill Biosystems (BHB) that has developed a completely new tool — CRISPR 3.0.

 New gene-editing options are particularly important as the intellectual property and rights regarding CRISPR Cas9 are still somewhat uncertain, Benson Hill Biosystems CEO Matt Crisp told AgFunderNews in September.
 (Both the Broad Institute and Berkeley University claim to have invented or discovered parts of the process.)
 Jennifer Doudna, one of the inventors who was based at Berkeley, founded Caribou Biosciences, which is the only startup licensed to use CRISPR Cas9 in agriculture.
 Caribou has partnered with DuPont Pioneer to use the technology and DuPont will bring its first GE product, a new waxy corn, to market in 2020.